novalug/novalug_zola/content/presentations/15_march_2025_geekathon.md

 What is a Geek-a-thon?

-* Lightening Talks: come give a quick talk about something interesting
+* Lightning Talks: come give a quick talk about something interesting
 * Geek Meme Contest: send us your memes ahead of time, and we'll see which are the funniest
 * Hack-fest: have some hardware you want to show off or need help with... bring it!
 * Swap meet: bring gear you don't use and trade with others.